Jannie Borst: Education and career

 In 1980 she received her Master's degree in biology with chemistry at Leiden University.
-For the main part of her PhD she worked at the Dana–Farber Cancer Institute, Harvard Medical School in Boston, supervised by Prof. Dr. Cox P Terhorst.
+For the main part of her PhD she worked at the Dana–Farber Cancer Institute, Harvard Medical School in Boston, supervised by Dr. Cox P Terhorst.
 During this time she unraveled the structure of the CD3/T cell complex.
-After graduation she worked with Immunologists Dr Jan E de Vries and Dr Hergen Spits in the Netherlands.
+After graduation she worked with immunologists Dr Jan E de Vries and Dr Hergen Spits in the Netherlands.
 She obtained her Ph.D. degree from Leiden University in 1985.
 In 1987, she received a 5-year personal fellowship from The Netherlands Organization for Scientific Research.

 In 1992, she became staff scientist at the Netherlands Cancer Institute and was named the head of the Division of Immunology in 2002.
 In 1999, she was appointed professor in Experimental Oncology at the University of Amsterdam.

 Awards

 She received the Van Loghem career award from the Dutch Society of Immunology in 2009.

 In 2012, she was elected EMBO member.